asylumcs/pgtext/README.md

 # pgtext

-text analysis program used before/during upload to Project Gutenberg
+A text analysis program used before/during upload to Project Gutenberg

 ## Overview